 - Take notes on adversities faced by the main characters, and how they react to these challenges. - Take notes on what themes are emerging from the books.
-A theme is a message, or a lesson, that we can take away from the book.
+A theme is a message, or a lesson that we can take away from the book.
 Jot down evidence from the books to support identified themes. - Take notes on the characters.
 What kind of people are they?
 How do you know?
 Are they changing?
 How so?
-Focus on personality traits.
+Focus in on personality traits.

-In the first few days of school, we will use this book for classroom activities and discussions.
-For your child to be successful with these activities, it is critical that this is completed before the start of the school year.
+In the first few days of schools, we will use these books for classroom activities and discussions.
+For your child to be successful with these activities, it is critical that these readings are completed before the start of the school year.